 Foster Parent Advocacy Foundation Inc is a 501C3 activist, advocacy non-profit organization, founded in 2008.
 FPA provides community resources, educational programs, and support and training services for foster parents and children in the child welfare system.

-TAKE ACTION Foster ParentS GET INVOLVED across the nation FOSTER PARENTS CAN NO LONGER SIT IN SILENCE We are now a national activist advocacy membership organization and would like for foster parents across the nation to join our movement and become a member to fight for foster care reform in your state
+TAKE ACTION community GET INVOLVED across the nation PEOPLE CAN NO LONGER SIT IN SILENCE We are now a national activist advocacy membership organization and would like for people effected across the nation to join our movement and become a member to fight for foster care reform in your state

-We will be starting chapters in every state but we need your help and support to do so to support foster parents & foster youths.
+We will be starting chapters in every state but we need your help and support to do so.
+If we fail to act these injustices will continue to go on and children and families will be effected.

 To start a chapter in your state we need 20 members to start.
 We will come to your state and start the movement.
 If you are interested in this cause and movement and want to be a proactive foster parents . here is your chance to do so.
-We will not be silent -our voices will be heard. give us a call 1-646-402-6133.
+We will not be silent -our voices will be heard. give us a call on our national number 1-888-692-9471

 "Understand that by fighting for the impossible, one begins to make it possible."